SQream/sqream_docs/feature_guides/compression.rst

      - Automatic scheme selection
      - NA
    * - ``DICT``
-     - Integer types, dates and timestamps, short texts
+     - All
      -
          Dictionary compression with RLE.
-For each chunk, SQream DB creates a dictionary of distinct values and stores only their indexes.
+For each chunk, SQreamDB creates a dictionary of distinct values and stores only their indexes.

          Works best for integers and texts shorter than 120 characters, with <10% unique values.